jacksonh/NSUnit/README.md

 The Assert Class
 ----------------

 The Assert class is the main test entry point to NSUnit.
-Tests are generall in the form:
+Tests are generally in the form:

      [Assert that:<subject> <verb>:<condition>]